Chapter 1 Introduction

 1.3 Simulating to learn

-Thus far, we have focused on using Monte Carlo simulations for methodological research.
-If you do not identify as a methodologist, you may question whether there is any benefit to learning how to do simulations if you are never going to conduct methodological research studies or use simulation to aid in planning an empirical study.
-We think the answer to this is an emphatic YES, for at least two reasons.
+Most of the examples of Monte Carlo simulation that we have mentioned thus far are drawn from formal methodological research, published in methodologically focused research journals.
+If you do not identify as a methodologist, you may be wondering whether there is any benefit to learning how to do simulations—what’s the point, if you are never going to conduct methodological research studies or use simulation to aid in planning an empirical study?
+However, we believe that simulation is an incredibly useful tool—and well worth learning, even outside the context of formal methodological research—for at least two reasons.

 First, in order to do any sort of quantitative data analysis, you will need to make decisions about what methods to use.
 Across fields, existing guidance about data analysis practice is almost certainly informed by simulation research of some form, whether well-designed and thorough or haphazard and poorly reasoned.
 Consequently, having a high-level understanding of the logic and limitations of simulation will help you to be a critical consumer of methods research, even if you do not intend to conduct methods research of your own.

 We divided the book into several parts.
-Part I (which you are reading now) lays out our case for learning simulation, introduces some guidance on programming, and presents an initial, very simple simulation to set the stage for later discussion of design principles.
-Part II lays out the core components (generating artificial data, bundling analytic procedures, running a simulation, analyzing the simulation results) for simulating a single scenario.
+In Part I (which you are reading now), we lay out our case for learning simulation, introduces some guidance on programming, and presents an initial, very simple simulation to set the stage for later discussion of design principles.
+Part II lays out the core components (generating artificial data, applying analytic procedures, executing the simulations, and analyzing the simulation results) for simulating a single scenario.
 It then presents some more involved case studies that illustrate the principles of modular, tidy simulation design.
 Part III moves to multifactor simulations, meaning simulations that look at more than one scenario or context.
-Multifactor simulation is the heart of good simulation design: by evaluating or comparing estimation procedures across multiple scenarios we can begin to understand general properties of these procedures.
+Multifactor simulation is central to the design of more formal simulation studies because it is only by evaluating or comparing estimation procedures across multiple scenarios that we can begin to understand their general properties.

 The book closes with two final parts.
-Part IV digs into a few common technical challenges encountered when programming simulations, including reproducibility, parallel computing, and error handling.
+Part IV covers some technical challenges that are commonly encountered when programming simulations, including reproducibility, parallel computing, and error handling.
 Part V covers three extensions to specialized forms of simulation: simulating to calculate power, simulating within a potential outcomes framework for causal inference, and the parametric bootstrap.
 The specialized applications underscore how simulation can be used to answer a wide variety of questions across a range of contexts, thus connecting back to the broader purposes discussed above.
-The book also includes appendices with some coding tidbits and further resources as well.
+The book also includes appendices with some further guidance on writing R code and pointers to further resources.

 References